jsplink/tntjs/README.md

 tntjs
 ===

 Simple, single-page scaffolding for developing cross-device web applications.
-By combining the flexibility of JavaScript with the power of rapidly evolving web standards we can greatly reduce the cost of software product development.
+By combining the flexibility of JavaScript with the power of rapidly evolving web standards we can greatly reduce the cost of software product development using a core UI codebase and extend into native code when needed.

-`build status: failing` (eta this weekend)

 ## Project Modules
 * **tnt**.js - Exposes your **views** to your DOM (i.e. `data-bind="with: tnt.views"`).
 Also listens to the data registry and updates identity-based configurations (i.e. user or group changes).
 Views are auto-updated once bound to the registry.